Commercial Christmas Trees

 Your Shopping Guide to Commercial Christmas Trees

-It’s hard enough deciding on a Christmas tree that everyone in your family will enjoy—for business owners, property managers and office managers who need to decorate retail and office spaces for Christmas, there’s a much bigger puzzle to solve.
-Commercial Christmas trees, also called Christmas tower trees are seen by thousands, even tens of thousands, of people in the course of the Christmas season, so they need to be impactful.
+It’s hard enough deciding on a Christmas tree that everyone in your family will enjoy—for business owners, property managers, and office managers who need to decorate retail and office spaces for Christmas, there’s a much bigger puzzle to solve.
+Commercial Christmas trees, also called Christmas tower trees, are seen by thousands, even tens of thousands, of people in the course of the Christmas season, so they need to be impactful.
 That calls for planning.

 For instance, do you need one tree or several?
 If you’re a retailer with multiple departments in your establishment, you may want to give each department its own sense of place with individual trees, perhaps even decorated in themes that relate to their locations.
-Or you may prefer to have a single, significant tree near your entrance and other types of smaller, regular style, non tower trees throughout your establishment.
+Or you may prefer to have a single, significant tree near your entrance and other types of smaller, regular style, non-tower trees throughout your establishment.
 The same goes for offices.
 A single, stunning lobby tree can stand on its own, or be the first delightful step on a pathway featuring a variety of smaller trees in your various departments.

 The great news is that there are tons of options available for making exactly the statement you want to make with your Christmas business décor.
-Just give us call at Christmas Designers and we’ll be happy to discuss your space and make some commercial Christmas tree and other commercial décor suggestions.
+Just give us a call at Christmas Designers and we’ll be happy to discuss your space and make some commercial Christmas tree and other commercial décor suggestions.

 One of the first decisions a lot of people face is whether to go with a real tree or an artificial tree.
 In business settings, we recommend using only artificial trees (and not just because those are the kind we sell).
 Here are just a few reasons: